aryan-sharma3107/Digital-literacy/README.md

 ## 🎯 Project Objective
+To understand the importance of digital literacy and promote safe, responsible use of technology.
-The objective of this project is to create awareness among students about cybersecurity, common cyber threats, and safe online practices using digital tools.
+To create awareness about cyber threats and encourage secure online practices.

 ## 📌 Project Overview
-This project focuses on educating students about the importance of cybersecurity in daily digital life.
-It highlights various cyber threats and provides practical solutions to stay safe online.
+This project aims to educate students about the importance of digital literacy in everyday digital life.
+It highlights key digital skills, awareness of online risks, and practical ways to use technology safely and responsibly.

 ## 🛠️ Tools & Platforms Used
 - Canva (for designing presentation and posters)